Teichoic acid: Structure

 The most common structure of Wall teichoic acids are a ManNAc(β1→4)GlcNAc disaccharide with one to three glycerol phosphates attached to the C4 hydroxyl of the ManNAc residue followed by a long chain of glycerol- or ribitol phosphate repeats.
 Variations come in the long chain tail, which generally include sugar subunits being attached to the sides or the body of the repeats.
 Four types of WTA repeats have been named, as of 2013.

 Lipoteichoic acids follow a similar pattern of putting most variation in the repeats, although the set of enzymes used are different, at least in the case of Type I LTA.
 The repeats are anchored onto the membrane via a (di)glucosyl-diacylglycerol (Glc_{(2)}DAG) anchor.
-Type IV LTA from Streptococcus pneumoniae represents a special case where both types intersect: after the tail is synthesized with an undecaprenyl phosphate (C_{55}-P) intermediate "head", different TagU/LCP (LytR-CpsA-Psr) family enzymes either attaches it to the wall to form a WTA or to the GlcDAG anchor.
+Type IV LTA from Streptococcus pneumoniae represents a special case where both types intersect: after the tail is synthesized with an undecaprenyl phosphate (C_{55}-P) intermediate "head", different TagU/LCP (LytR-CpsA-Psr) family enzymes either attach it to the wall to form a WTA or to the GlcDAG anchor.